Nitrogenase: Lowe-Thorneley kinetic model

 The reduction of nitrogen to two molecules of ammonia is carried out at the FeMo-co of Component I after the sequential addition of proton and electron equivalents from Component II.
-Steady state, freeze quench, and stopped-flow kinetics measurements carried out in the 70's and 80's by Lowe, Thorneley, and others provided a kinetic basis for this process.
+Steady state, freeze quench, and stopped-flow kinetics measurements carried out in the 1970s and 1980s by Lowe, Thorneley, and others provided a kinetic basis for this process.
 The Lowe-Thorneley (LT) kinetic model was developed from these experiments and documents the eight correlated proton and electron transfers required throughout the reaction.
 Each intermediate stage is depicted as E_{n} where n = 0–8, corresponding to the number of equivalents transferred.
 The transfer of four equivalents are required before the productive addition of N_{2}, although reaction of E_{3} with N_{2} is also possible.
 Notably, nitrogen reduction has been shown to require 8 equivalents of protons and electrons as opposed to the 6 equivalents predicted by the balanced chemical reaction.